 Figure 1: Clock with a black background.

-Don’t tell her, but we haven’t yet put this clock up in our apartment.
-In my . . . → Read More: Math Clock Showdown
+Don’t tell her, but we haven’t yet put this clock up in . . . → Read More: Math Clock Showdown

 As April comes and goes, so too does Mathematics Awareness Month.
 Every year, the Joint Policy Board for Mathematics swirls mathematics with a different delightful discipline: last year it was climate, and the year before was voting.